jonashackt/mac-to-linux/03-virtualization-windows-macos.md

 Download a pre-packaged VirtualBox `.ova` here https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/ which already includes an evaluation version of Windows 11.
 The link should download the VirtualBox `.zip` file (22gigs will take their time depending on your Internet speed).

+> As of July 2025 the downloads of the VirtualBox prepackaged `.ova`s is "temporarily unavailable", so you may need to start with an ISO from https://www.microsoft.com/de-de/evalcenter/download-windows-11-enterprise or use https://github.com/massgravel/Microsoft-Activation-Scripts

 ### Import .ova into VirtualBox